fernandezfran/galpynostatic/docs/source/index.rst

 | **Author**
 | Francisco Fernandez

-For bugs or questions, pleas send an email to <fernandezfrancisco2195@gmail>
+For bugs or questions, please send an email to <fernandezfrancisco2195@gmail>

 Indices and tables